opener-project/polarity-tagger/README.md

 * `pre_build`: contains packages that are installed before building the Gem, these packages are shipped with the Gem
-* `pre_insatll`: contains packages that are installed in to this directory upon installing the Gem.
+* `pre_install`: contains packages that are installed in to this directory upon installing the Gem.
 This directory should exclusively be used for compiled Python packages such as lxml.